 Abstract.
-Actionable knowledge is a sought after gem within data mining research field.
-Action rules describe possible transitions of objects in an information system - from one state to another more desirable state, with respect to a distinguished attribute.
-In this paper we propose an improved method for generating action rules by incorporating an additional ontology layer on top of the information system.
-It contains nodes of higher-level actions knowledge, which are linked with individual terms at the lower levels.
-The system shows the likely changes within classification attributes.
-Application areas include financial, medical, industrial domain.
+Actionable knowledge is a highly desired discovery with data mining research.
+Action rules describe possible transitions of objects in an information system - from one state to another more desirable state, with respect to a disting uished attribute.
+In this paper we propose a new method for post-processing action rules through G-Actions ontology.
+It contains nodes of generalized actions knowledge, which are linked with individual terms at the lower levels.
+This system recommends actions a user can undertake to his/advantage based on the data.
+Application areas include financial and medical domain.

-Key words: actionable knowledge, action rules, ontology.
+Keywords: actionable knowledge, action rules, post-processing, ontology.

-1. Introduction
+1 Introduction

 An action rule is a rule extracted from a decision system that describes a possible transition of objects from one state to another with respect to a distinguished attribute called a decision attribute [13].
 We assume that attributes used to describe objects in a decision system are partitioned into stable and flexible.
 Values of flexible attributes can be changed.
 This change can be influenced and controlled by users.
 Action rules mining initially was based on comparing profiles of two groups of targeted objects - those that are desirable and those that are undesirable [13].
-An action rule was defined as a term $[(\omega) \land (\alpha \rightarrow \beta)] => (\varphi \rightarrow \psi)$, where ω is a conjunction of fixed condition features shared by both groups, $(\alpha \rightarrow \beta)$ represents proposed changes in values of flexible features, and $(\varphi \rightarrow \psi)$ is a desired effect of the action.
+An action rule was defined as a term $[(\omega) \land (\alpha \rightarrow \beta)] \Rightarrow (\phi \rightarrow \psi)$ , where $\omega$ is a conjunction of fixed condition features shared by both groups, $(\alpha \rightarrow \beta)$ represents proposed changes in values of flexible features, and $(\phi \rightarrow \psi)$ is a desired effect of the action.
 The discovered knowledge provides an insight of how values of some attributes need to be changed so the undesirable objects can be shifted to a desirable group.
 How to identify an action which will trigger the desired changes of flexible attributes and which is not described by values of attributes listed in the decision system is a difficult problem.
 In this paper, such actions are located in an ontology [3] layer, which we therefore call actions ontology.

-Clearly, it has to be a link between the actions and the changes they trigger within the values of flexible attributes in the decision system.
-Such link can be provided either by an ontology [3] or by a mapping/linking actions with changes of attributes values used in the decision system.
-For example, one would like to find a way to improve his or her salary from a low-income to a high-income.
+Clearly, it has to be a link between the actions and the changes they trigger within the values of flexible attribut es in the decision system.
+Such link can be provided either by an ontology [3] or by a mapping/linking actions with changes of attribute values used in the decision system.
+For example, one would like to find a way to improve his or her sal ary from a low-income to a high-income.
 Another example in business area is when an owner would like to improve his or her company's profits by going from a high-cost, low-income business to a low-cost, high-income business.
-Action rules will tell us what changes within flexible attributes are needed to achieve that goal.
+Action r ules will tell us what changes within flexible attributes are needed to achieve that goal.

-2. Previous Work
+2 Previous Work